sttrayno/ACI-Ansible-Guide/README.md

 ### The playbooks

-Now lets take a look at our playbooks
+Now lets take a look at our playbooks, in this guide we've taken the approach to separate out our playbooks to create specific resources and features.
+To start with we'll look at a playbook for creating tenants as tenants are the highest-level object inside the ACI object model therefore all other resources we create will depend on tenants.
+Once we've created the tenants we'll then go on to create other resources within our ACI environment, for now lets start with tenants.
+If you look at the tenants.yaml file inside the playbook directory you should see something like this:

 ```yaml
 ---